xiciluan/YelpDataAnalysis/README.md

 # 628-Module1-Group5

-This repo contains work of module3 STAT 628 instruted by Professor Hyunseung Kang.
+This repo contains work of module3 STAT 628 instructed by Professor Hyunseung Kang.

 The main focus of this Yelp Data Analysis is to propose data-driven, actionable decisions to all business owner in the fast food industry to improve their ratings on Yelp.
 The whole project mainly consist of the following parts: